prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## Deleting Events

-The last thing we have to do for the snippets is to create a snippet for deleting events.
-This is going to be the simplest screen we have done so far.
+The last thing we have to do for the Snippets is to create a Snippet for deleting Events.
+This is going to be the simplest Screen we have done so far.

 To begin with, create a new Snippet called *sales_delete*’.
 This Snippet will work in a similar way to the previous Snippet we worked on but this will have a function to delete the Event as well as view details.